 Atlas VPN is a lightweight and straightforward service.
 Although their premium version seems a bit lacking, their free version is one of the best.

 Is Atlas VPN safe?

-Atlas VPN uses strong AES-256 encryption, which should add adequate protection and privacy.
+Yes, Atlas VPN is safe.
+It uses strong AES-256 encryption, which should add adequate protection and privacy.
 Their kill switch is also working fine, and they have a strict no-logs policy.

 How do I use Atlas VPN?

 If you're on mobile, you'll have to head to Google's Play Store or Apple's App Store, find the app, and install it.
 On the desktop, you'll have to head to their website and download the app there.
 From there, it's as simple as clicking "Connect."

 How many devices can I use with Atlas VPN?